 Man of Steel-The Immigrant’s Struggle of Identity

 Zack Snyder reintroduced Superman into a more realistic world and society that has both light and darkness.
 Superman’s story is one of the immigrants.
 The story of discovering and finding himself in a world that rejects him.
 That journey to self-discovery is something many immigrants face in this country.
 Fear of the unknown and xenophobia exist in a world where Superman, an alien trying to balance two distinct cultures, must reveal himself.

 This humanity, much like our own, is not happily ready for an “alien” to be among them.
 To me, Man of Steel has Superman that represents the immigrant experience in America.
 Emotionally, and psychologically, Kal-El goes through many of the trials that a Muslim immigrant would face in a post 9/11 society.

 Superman Balancing Two Cultures and Identities

 Superman’s story is simple and well known.
 A child sent to another world, his parents sacrificing themselves to give him a chance to survive.
 Sound familiar?
 It should.
-Countless immigrant parents are forced to sacrifice and struggle in order to provide their children a chance to survive.
+Countless immigrant parents are forced to sacrifice and struggle in order to provide their children with a chance to survive.
 What Man of Steel did was to introduce Kal-El into a flawed society, our society.
 Like many immigrants, all Superman wants to do is the right thing while finding his balance between two worlds.
 For immigrants, that might mean struggling to balance multiple cultures, languages, or lives.